deepanshu-yadav3245/DevOps-Journey-/Tools/gitbash/README.md

 # 💻 Git Bash - My Linux Terminal on Windows

-As part of my DevOps journey, I used **Git Bash** to practice Linux commands on my Windows laptop.
+As part of my DevOps journey, I used **Git Bash** to practice Linux .commands on my Windows laptop.
 It gave me a Unix-like terminal experience without needing a full Linux OS.

 ---